chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_search_index.rst

 More information on searching can be found on the Search page.
 You can also use the command line tool |knife| to search.

-In order to see the list of search indexes:
+To see the list of search indexes:

 #.
 Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.